- Do you have hepatitis C? Do you use drugs?

 - How does hepatitis C treatment work?

-- What if I am pregnant or planning a pregnancy?
+- What if I am pregnant, planning a pregnancy or breastfeeding (chestfeeding)?

 - How can I prepare to start and stay on treatment?